 - The next decade is projected to demand more new electricity than any ten-year period in the nation's history.
-The diversity and sequence of the major drivers point to sustained growth in the sector - Between 2024 and 2040, electricity demand in the US is expected to grow by 35-50% driven by a combination of underlying economic growth, large industrial loads like datacenters and manufacturing, and the electrification of transport and heating - Up to 2030, large loads are the main source of growth, driven by datacenters and manufacturing.
-These loads are significantly concentrated in the Eastern Interconnection regions (PJM, MISO, Southeast) and Texas (ERCOT) - Electrification of transportation and heating are main drivers of demand growth over the long-term - Electric vehicles (EVs) reach 10% of total energy demand by 2040.
+The diversity of drivers and sequence of some of the major drivers point to sustained growth in the sector - Between 2024 and 2040, electricity demand in the US is expected to grow by 35-50% driven by a combination of underlying economic growth, large industrial loads like datacenters and manufacturing, and the electrification of transport and heating - Up to 2030, large loads are the main source of growth, driven by datacenters and manufacturing.
+These loads are significantly concentrated in the Eastern Interconnection regions (PJM, MISO, Southeast) and Texas (ERCOT). - Electrification of transportation and heating are main drivers of demand growth over the long-term - Electric vehicles (EVs) reach 10% of total energy demand by 2040.
 Regions with the most EV demand are PJM, Southeast and California - Electrification of heating is projected to comprise 3% of total demand by 2040.
 Supported by state policies, a rising share of new residential and commercial customers across all states adopts electric space- and water-heating rather than natural gas - Electrification increases winter peak demand, with some regions in the US becoming winter peaking around 2040.
-This has implications for resource planning, as the reliability contributions of different supply technologies differ in the winter versus the summer - The heterogeneous load profiles emerging from evolving demand drivers emphasizes the need for a diversified generation portfolio to sustain grid reliability and resilience - Energy efficiency emerges as a crucial factor in mitigating demand growth, effectively offsetting increases by optimizing energy use across sectors - Energy Efficiency Resource Standards (EERS) are assumed to be achieved in most states due to their track record of compliance.
-By 2040, cumulative savings after 2024 will go up to 431 TWh, a level comparable to 8% of total energy demand - Roughly half of U.S. states have a rate-payer-funded EERS policy designed to slow electricity demand growth.
+This has implications for resource planning, as the reliability contributions of different supply technologies differ in the winter versus the summer - The heterogeneous load profiles emerging from evolving demand drivers emphasizes the need for a diversified generation portfolio to sustain grid reliability and resilience - Energy efficiency emerges as a crucial factor in mitigating demand growth, effectively offsetting increases by optimizing energy use across sectors - Energy Efficiency Resource Standards (EERS) are assumed to be achieved due to their track record of compliance.
+By 2040, the U.S. is projected to achieve cumulative energy efficiency savings of 8% relative to national energy demand - Roughly half of U.S. states have a rate-payer-funded EERS policy designed to slow electricity demand growth.
 Efficiency savings will vary regionally, influenced by specific targets and historical performance in implementing efficiency measures